Alive1024/Container-Monitor/README.md

 --name adm-monitor monitor:latest
 ```

-In code logic by default, if "/var/run/docker.sock" exists, the 1st way is adopted.
-Otherwise, the 2nd way will be attempted.
+As stated by docker offical, the 2nd way is **DANGEROUS**, prioritize the 1st way.

 ## 3. Check the states